-"(e) The senior resident superior court judge, in consultation with the parties to the case, shall designate a specific resident judge or a specific judge assigned to hold court in the district to preside over all proceedings in a case subject to G.S.
-90-21.11(2)."
+"(e) The Senior Resident Superior Court Judge shall designate a specific resident judge or a specific judge assigned to hold court in the district to preside over all proceedings in a case subject to Rule 9(j) of the Rules of Civil Procedure."

-SECTION 1.(c) This section becomes effective October 1, 2021.
-Subsection (a) of this section applies to actions filed on or after that date.
+SECTION 1.(c) This section becomes effective October 1, 2021, and applies to actions filed on or after that date.